Conversion minter

 What you configure

-Nothing during asset creation.
-The feature has no operator-configurable parameters.
-The Asset Designer marks it as self-contained.
+The conversion-minter has no operator-configurable parameters.
+The Asset Designer marks it as self-contained; configuration happens on the source asset's conversion feature, not here.

 What you operate